MicrosoftDocs/CordovaDocs/cordovadocs/build-deploy/using-gulp-build-tasks.md

 The Gulp `default` task, the Gulp function that executes when the `gulp` command is executed without any command-line arguments, executes `cordova.build` and passes in the appropriate arguments required by the API.

+> [!NOTE]
-> **Note**: The `--gradleArg=--no-daemon` argument is important for build automation scenarios because by default, Cordova starts up a daemon process that can cause your build to appear to hang.
+> The `--gradleArg=--no-daemon` argument is important for build automation scenarios because by default, Cordova starts up a daemon process that can cause your build to appear to hang.

 `cordova-lib` functions are **asynchronous** which is why the Gulp **callback** function is passed as an argument to the `cordova.buld` call.